marikgoldstein/marikgoldstein.github.io/index.markdown

 *What about the intersection of (1) and (2)*?
 I'm cautious.
 On the health side, at best, who/why/what can great generative models help?
 My best guesses at the moment are that conditional generative models, under the right assumptions, can alleviate some issues in messy electronic health records, and that they can be used to test if one high-dimensional modality may have information about others (which helps when the latter are expensive).
 On the other hand, health does inspire challenging methods questions: missing data, tabular data, signals, all stuff that's hard to make diffusions/flows work well on.

-Evaluation also feels important, where much of the diffusion literature focuses on FIDs (a measure of image quality) and not likelihoods, and at a community research level, there is risk that this is steering methods away from a place where they could be useful for real problems beyond perceptually pleasing images.
+Evaluation also feels important, where much of the diffusion literature focuses on FIDs (a measure of image quality) and not likelihoods, and at a community research level, there is potential risk that this is steering methods away from a place where they could be useful for real problems beyond perceptually pleasing images.
+Work to be done!

 <!--
 I work on survival analysis,